rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 > Note: you need Angular version 15 or higher.

-To use `ngx-load-with`, import the `NgxLoadWithModule` module in your Angular module:
+To use `NgxLoadWith`, import the `NgxLoadWithModule` module in your Angular module:

 ```typescript
 import { NgxLoadWithModule } from "ngx-load-with";